- 1.Banking in Frankfurt, Germany – Part 1: The City you never knew you Liked

 - 3.Banking in Frankfurt, Germany – Part 3: Germany’s Financial Centre

 Dear London bankers, we hope you will enjoy our little series of posts about Banking in Frankfurt, Germany!
-In the second part we look at some aspects of a relocation to Germany.
+In the third part we look at Frankfurt as a financial centre.

 Frankfurt as a Financial Centre